Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Analysis of Ruling No. 49331 of 16/11/2023: Extradition and Precautionary Measures
+Analysis of Judgment No. 49331 of 16/11/2023: Extradition and Precautionary Measures

-The Consequences of the Ruling of Non-Provision
+Consequences of a Ruling of Non-Proceeding

 • Article 300, paragraph 1 – Loss of effectiveness of precautionary measures.